julienfouilhe/automate-gate-opening/README.md

 ## Introduction

-I have an car and I use Apple Carplay.
+I have a car and I use Apple Carplay.
-I wanted to automate the garage door of the building so that I could have the "Garage door" button on the screen in my car.
+I wanted to automate my garage door so that I could have the "Garage door" button on the screen in my car. 😍

 ![Carplay with garage door open button](./readme_assets/car_play.jpeg)